Director Disqualification: what do I need to know?

 In many cases there are thousands of pages of potentially relevant documents and emails, which can be overwhelming.
 Ask for more time if you need it, to locate, digest and take advice on the documents.
 The Secretary of State has a deadline of 3 years from the date of the liquidation to issue a directors disqualification claim, so the Insolvency Service will be flexible on timing if they can be.

 If you have decided to offer a voluntary disqualification undertaking, it is best to do so before a claim is issued because it means you will not have to pay the Secretary of State’s legal costs.
 However, do check to see if the Insolvency Service intend to apply for a compensation order against you, and if the answer is ‘yes’, factor that into your decision as to whether you want to offer an undertaking.
 Seek advice if you can.

 If a claim is served on you, the Directors Disqualification Practice Direction requires an affidavit in response within 28 days.
 However, in reality the Secretary of State’s solicitors and the court will readily agree to give you more time to prepare your evidence, and, if you have not already done so, instruct solicitors to act on your behalf.

 It is possible to offer a disqualification undertaking at any time during the proceedings, if you decide you no longer wish to fight the claim.
 Once an undertaking is given you can then apply to the court for permission to act as a director of a specific company, which is known as a section 17 application”.

-If you would like to talk to one of our expert legal team about any queries you may have regarding directors’ disqualification, contact the author, Dipesh Dosani, or call the team today on 020 3968 6030 and we’ll be happy to help.
+If you would like to talk to one of our expert legal team about any queries you may have, contact the author, Dipesh Dosani, or call the team today on 020 3968 6030 and we’ll be happy to help.

 The above information is for general guidance on your rights and responsibilities and is not legal advice.
-If you need more details on your rights or legal advice about what action to take, please contact an adviser or solicitor.
+If you need more details on your rights or legal advice about what action to take, please contact a legal advisor.